Melissa Conrad Stöppler, MD

 What is menopause?

-Menopause is the time in a woman's life when the function of the ovaries ceases.
+Menopause is the time in a woman's life when the function of the ovaries ceases and she can no longer become pregnant.
 The ovary (female gonad), is one of a pair of reproductive glands in women.
 They are located in the pelvis, one on each side of the uterus.
 Each ovary is about the size and shape of an almond.
 The ovaries produce eggs (ova) and female hormones such as estrogen.
 During each monthly menstrual cycle, an egg is released from one ovary.
 The egg travels from the ovary through a Fallopian tube to the uterus.

 The ovaries are the main source of female hormones, which control the development of female body characteristics such as the breasts, body shape, and body hair.
 The hormones also regulate the menstrual cycle and pregnancy.
 Estrogens also protect the bone.
 Therefore, a woman can develop osteoporosis (thinning of bone) later in life when her ovaries do not produce adequate estrogen.